-B. Social

-Employment and Labour Practices

-Aspect B1: Employment

-General Disclosure

-Information on:

-- (a) the policies; and - (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.

-Total workforce by gender, employment type (for example, full- or part-time), age group and geographical region.

-Employee turnover rate by gender, age group and geographical region.

-Aspect B2: Health and Safety
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration and KI 15 Description Section Deciai ation B. Social Aspect B1: Employment General Disclosure Information on: 5.1 EMPLOYMENT a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti- discrimination, and other benefits and welfare.
+KPI B1.1 Total workforce by gender, employment type, age group and geographical region.
+5.1 EMPLOYMENT KPI B1.2 Employee turnover rate by gender, age group and geographical region.
+5.1 EMPLOYMENT Aspect B2: Health and Safety General Disclosure Information on: 5.2 HEALTH AND SAFETY a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years, including the reporting year.
+5.2 HEALTH AND SAFETY KPI B2.2 Lost days due to work injury.
+5.2 HEALTH AND SAFETY KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
+5.2 HEALTH AND SAFETY

-General Disclosure

-Information on:

-- (a) the policies; and - (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.

-Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.

-Lost days due to work injury.

-Description of occupational health and safety measures adopted, and how they are implemented and monitored.

-Aspect B3:

-Development and

-Training

-General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration and KI 15 Description Section/Decial atton Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.

-Note: Training refers to vocational training.
-It may include internal and external courses paid by the employer.

-KPI B3.1 The percentage of employees trained by gender and employee category (e.g. senior management, middle management).

-KPI B3.2 The average training hours completed per employee by gender and employee category.

-Aspect B4: Labour Standards

-General Disclosure Information on:

-(a) the policies; and

-(b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+5.3 DEVELOPMENT AND TRAINING KPI B3.1 The percentage of employees trained by gender and employee category.
+5.3 DEVELOPMENT AND TRAINING KPI B3.2 The average training hours completed per employee by gender and employee category.
+5.3 DEVELOPMENT AND TRAINING Aspect B4: Labour Standards 3 General Disclosure Information on: 5.4 LABOUR STANDARDS a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
 KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.

-KPI B4.2 Description of steps taken to eliminate such practices when discovered.
+5.4 LABOUR STANDARDS KPI B4.2 Description of steps taken to eliminate such practices when discovered.
+5.4 LABOUR STANDARDS implemented and monitored.

-Operating Practices

-Aspect B5: Supply Chain Management

-General Disclosure Policies on managing environmental and social risks of the supply chain.

-KPI B5.1 Number of suppliers by geographical region.
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+6.1 SUPPLY CHAIN MANAGEMENT KPI B5.1 Number of suppliers by geographical region.
 KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.

-KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.

-KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
+Due to our business nature and according to the materiality assessment carried out, these KPI is considered immaterial within the reporting boundary of this KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
+ESG Report for the Reporting Period.
+KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are 6.1 SUPPLY CHAIN MANAGEMENT

+Subject Areas, Aspects,